Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Introduction

-\IEEEPARstart{A}{ccording} to recent estimations, there will be over 20 billion connected devices by 2020, all of which will generate and then require management, storage, and retrieval of large size of data \cite{Nordrum2016}.
-Connected devices, combined with consumer-based applications and the increasing need to share data across different business lines, are all playing their part in increasing demand for processing and data storage.
+According to recent estimations, there will be over {50} billion connected devices by {2022}, all of which will generate and then require management, storage, and retrieval of large size of data \cite{Nordrum2016}.
+Connected devices, {which typically goes by the name Internet of Things (IoT),} combined with consumer-based applications and the increasing need to share data across different business lines, are all playing their part in increasing demand for {effective/efficient} processing and data storage.
 Some of these data inherently requires immutability and calls for long term retention.
 For instance, think about government archiving or another popular example of video/data surveillance.
 Businesses desiring to launch new, data-driven applications are bound to confront with incredible amount of time, effort and coordination to provision new databases today.
 Now we begin to see dominant commercial and revenue dependency on data which leads to large volumes being stored in vulnerable centralized databases (even in the cloud), creating privacy and durability risks at a scale seldom seen before in history.